charlieburd/bikesharing/README.md

 ![stacked_launch_outcomes](https://github.com/charlieburd/bikesharing/blob/main/Resources/image%20(28).png)
 #### Users Trips by Gender by Weekday - Customer vs Subscriber bike usage throught out the day of the week and by gender

+## Summary

+#### The analysis show that most users are male.
+Weekdays see usage spikes when people are going too and from work, while weekend usage is more consistent throughout the day.
+The target customer for NYC Citibike is a male subscriber working a 9-5.

 #### Graph 6
 ![stacked_launch_outcomes](https://github.com/charlieburd/bikesharing/blob/main/Resources/image%20(29).png)
 #### 10 Busiest Stations - Map with the 10 busiest stations for departing bikes, with the street name of the stations and ride number count